Apple chief pushes for US privacy law to stop 'weaponizing' data | AFP - This kiji is

-Brussels (AFP) - Apple CEO Tim Cook on Wednesday said the United States needed a federal privacy law because personal information was being "weaponized" against internet users.
+Brussels (AFP) - Apple CEO Tim Cook on Wednesday said the United States needed a federal privacy law because personal information was being "weaponized" by companies against internet users to boost profits.

 "We at Apple are in full support of a comprehensive federal privacy law in the United States," Cook told a conference in Brussels.